Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "You always train barefoot?"

 "When I can, yeah.
 I gotta worry about foot health, and shoes can be bad for that.
-Also, uh, I got size twenty-one extra-wide feet, so...boots are expensive."
+Also, uh, I got size twenty-one extra-wide feet, so... boots are expensive."

 Becker whistled at that.
 "Farmboy’s mutant as *fuck,* sarg’n’t.
 And ‘yer *still* not at ‘fighting’ weight?
 Whatever the fuck that is?’

-"Well, I’m not *that* far off, I hope...but yeah.
+"Well, I’m not *that* far off, I hope... but yeah.
 Fightin’ weight here means *however big I can get.* I’m still growin’ as fast as ever so that means I ain’t even close to done yet.
 ‘Long as I can move like an Aggressor’s s’posed to move, bigger and stronger is better for HEAT."

 Thompson was clearly used to being the center of attention, even if he still seemed a bit awkward about it.
 Or he was used to telling parts of his story, anyway.
 He’d probably been dealing with curious "normals" asking about the walking freakshow for a while now.
 Hell, probably since he was a kid.
 Odd that he was still any kind of awkward about it, really.